-This soup is one of my favorite warming soups for those colder days.
+This soup is one of my favourite warming soups for those colder days.
 I describe this soup as LIQUID GOLD in a bowl, a big warming hug for your gut.
 Inspired by the changing season from Autumn into winter.
 A time for welcoming our softer, cooler, yin energy, I instinctively need to start making soup!

 Turmeric - This is a wonderful warming spice which aids digestion and promotes heat in the body.
 It is a an astringent taste made up of earth and air.